jetroant/sbetel/README.md

 ### Prerequisites

 Make sure you have the latest version of R installed on your computer.
-On top of that, see the operating system specific further prerequisities below for the package to work on your computer.
+On top of that, see the operating system specific further prerequisities below for the development version of the package to work on your computer.

 #### Windows: